How to Help Someone With Marijuana Addiction

 - Thinking problems.
 When use begins as a teen, marijuana affects the way the brain develops.
-This can reduce the way one thinks, learns, and solves problems.
-In the short term, it can impair decision-making skills and decreased coordination.
+This can impact the way a person thinks, learns, and solves problems.
+In the short term, it can impair decision-making skills and cause decreased coordination.
 In the long term, the substance is related to lower intelligence, as measured by IQ tests.

 - Physical health problems.
-Smoking the substance can lead to a list of lung-related issues including chronic respiratory illness and cough.
-Additionally, all marijuana use can result in higher heart rate for up to 3 hours after use–potentially increasing likelihood of a heart attack and other cardiac issues in some individuals.
+Smoking marijuana can lead to a list of lung-related issues, including chronic respiratory illness and cough.
+Additionally, all marijuana use can result in a higher heart rate for up to 3 hours after use—potentially increasing a person’s likelihood of experiencing a heart attack and other cardiac issues.

 - Mental health problems.
-Paranoia, hallucinations, and disorganized thinking are just a few of the negative effects that can happen during use.
-Long-term use can lead to higher incidence of depression, anxiety, and thoughts of suicide, especially in teenagers.
+Paranoia, hallucinations, and disorganized thinking are just a few of the negative effects that can result from marijuana use.
+Long-term use can lead to higher incidences of depression, anxiety, and thoughts of suicide, especially in teenagers.
 Marijuana use has even been linked to the exacerbation of psychotic symptoms in those with schizophrenia.

 Other signs of marijuana addiction include: